mkez00/audio-redactor/README.md

 }
 ```

-`payload` : Base64 encoded representation of audio file to be redacted
+`payload` : Base64 encoded representation of audio file to be redacted.
+Currently only `.mp3` formats are functioning

 `segments` : List of start and end seconds to be redacted.
 In the example above audio between 1-3 seconds and 8-10 will be redacted